 - Yellowing of the skin or the whites of the eyes

 The doctor will ask about symptoms and past health.
 A physical exam will be done.
 Blood tests to look for possible causes or rule out other problems.
 Urine tests may be also be done.

 Gallstones can be seen with:

 - Endoscopic retrograde cholangiopancreatography (ERCP)

 Gallstones that do not cause symptoms do not need to be treated.
-Options for people who do have symptoms are:
+Stones that are causing symptoms or blockages may be treated with:

 - Medicine, such as:

 - Bile salt tablets to dissolve the gallstones